We welcome applications from all candidates; this includes people who have a disability.

 We understand that everyone has individual requirements and we will work with you to identify these.

-The simplest way for us to help put your requirements in place is by providing us with supporting evidence.
+The simplest way for us to help put your requirements in place is by providing us with a professional assessment report.
 This will help to guide us as to what the most suitable adjustments are for you.

-If you select ‘other’ and are unable to provide supporting evidence, we will need to request more information from you to be able to decide whether or not reasonable adjustments can be made.
+If you select ‘other’ and are unable to provide a professional assessment report, we will need to request more information from you to be able to decide whether or not reasonable adjustments can be made.

 We may not be able to make all adjustments that are requested.
 This is because the job role of youth justice worker has specific requirements.